Kumbong/QuineMcCluskey/README.md

    * Supports don't cares and variables for representing expression
    * Display of all steps leading to solution :droplet:
    * Works on Mac, Linux and Windows
+   * Provides all other alternative solutions to the minimization problem

 ## Installation :package:
 1. Clone the repo